 For providers serving Department of Developmental Disabilities (DDD) and Comprehensive Medical and Dental Plan (CMDP) members can obtain a member handbook and other materials by accessing the Arizona Complete Health website (www.azcompletehealth.com) or by contacting Member Services at 888-788-4408.

 The Health Plan produces the Member Handbook.
-It is printed in a type-style and size which can easily be read by Members with varying degrees of blindness or low vision, such as large print and other alternative formats included by not limited to audio and/or Braille.
+It is printed in a type-style and size which can easily be read by Members with varying degrees of blindness or low vision, such as large print and other alternative formats included but not limited to audio and/or Braille.

 Member handbooks will be made available to Health Plan members upon enrollment.
 Members will receive notification of how to obtain a handbook in accordance with timelines in AHCCCS ACOM Policy 400 Chapter 406.
 The notification will be provided within the member welcome packet.